TurboWarp/mirror/README.md

 ## How to make your own mirror

+If you have a GitHub account, it's easy to make your own mirror with a URL like: `username.github.io/mirror/`

-1. Fork the repository on GitHub
+1. Fork the repository on GitHub.
+The name of the repository determines the path of the mirror's URL.
-2. Go to the settings page on your fork > Pages > Set source branch to gh-pages (root) /
+2. Go to the settings page on your fork > Pages > Set source branch to `gh-pages` and `/ (root)` and save.
-3. Wait a few minutes and refresh, GitHub should give you the link in a nice green box
+3. Wait a few minutes and refresh.
+GitHub will give you the link to the mirror in a green box.

 By default, the mirror won't automatically update in forks.
 If you want to enable automatic updates: